SteffenEger/dldh/README_2020.md

 We will offer 9-10 topics among the following:

+- Corpora & Annotation
+- Spelling normalization & OCR
 - Emotion detection & analysis
 - Metaphor detection & analysis
-- Poetry generation & analysis
-- Fiction & Narration
 - Semantic Change
-- Corpora & Annotation
-- Spelling normalization & OCR
 - Stylometry
+- Fiction & Narration
-- Analysis of scientific texts
+- Poetry, Arts & Music: Generation & Analysis
 - Ethics & Bias
 - Explainability and Interpretability
+- Analysis of scientific texts

 Each topic will be assigned 1 to 4 students, who will present it jointly. **Note that groups of 3 or more students must conduct an own experiment to be discussed in their term papers** (this is relevant only for the term papers).